The Wild One: In popular culture

 The persona of Johnny as portrayed by Brando became an influential image in the 1950s.
 His character wears long sideburns, a Perfecto-style motorcycle jacket and a tilted cap; he rides a 1950 Triumph Thunderbird 6T.
 His haircut helped to inspire a craze for sideburns, followed by James Dean and Elvis Presley, among others.

 Presley also used Johnny's image as a model for his role in Jailhouse Rock.

-James Dean bought a Triumph TR5 Trophy motorcycle to mimic Brando's own Triumph Thunderbird 6T motorcycle that he used in the film.
+James Dean bought a Triumph TR5 Trophy motorcycle to mimic Brando's own Triumph Thunderbird 6T motorcycle that he rode in the film.

+In his autobiography, Songs My Mother Taught Me, Brando, writing of the film's effect, revealed that he himself was "as surprised as anyone when T-shirts, jeans and leather jackets suddenly became symbols of rebellion".

+A 1964 silkscreen ink on canvas painting titled "Four Marlons" by Andy Warhol depicted four identical portraits of the actor as Johnny leaning across his Triumph Thunderbird motorcycle.
+The same portrait but singular was exhibited as "Marlon Brando" in 1967.

+Mad magazine parodied The Wild One in their September 1954 issue as The Wild 1/2 starring "Marlon Branflakes".

-One story maintains that the Beatles took their name from the rival motorcycle club, referred to as "The Beetles", as referenced in The Beatles Anthology (though as aforementioned, the film was banned in Britain until 1967).
+One story maintains that the Beatles took their name from the rival motorcycle club, referred to as The Beetles, as referenced in The Beatles Anthology (but as aforementioned, the film was banned in Britain until 1967).

-American Punk band the Ramones was inspired to adopt leather jackets by the film.
+The punk band the Ramones was inspired to adopt leather jackets by the film.
 Coincidentally, the guitarist's first name was Johnny, much like Brando's character.

 The name of American band Black Rebel Motorcycle Club was inspired by the film.

-The exchange between Mildred and Johnny is repeated in Everybody Loves Raymond, in the second part of the two Italy episodes (Frank responding to Raymond), and in The Simpsons episode "Separate Vocations".
+The exchange between Mildred and Johnny is repeated in The Simpsons episode "Separate Vocations" (Lisa Simpson responding to Principal Skinner), and in Everybody Loves Raymond in the second part of the two Italy episodes (Frank responding to Raymond).
+In the film The Bikeriders, the same exchange when seen on a television screening of The Wild One inspires the character ‘Johnny’ (Tom Hardy) to start his motorcycle club.

 In Twin Peaks, Michael Cera plays Wally Brando, who dresses like Johnny Strabler and does a Marlon Brando impression.